eugeniftimoaie/webapp-top-6-construction-companies/README.md

 **LICENSE.md** - markdown file with license.md for this software package

 **README.md** - markdown file with instructions how to install and use this python package

+## Contributing
+I encourage you to contribute to this project ...

 ## Copyright and Licencing
 This project is licensed under the terms of the MIT license